kubevirt/hyperconverged-cluster-operator/docs/enhancements/crypto-api.md

 ## Motivation

+A really security-conscious cluster-admin, is seeking an option to configure ciphers that would apply to all OpenShift-proper components both for internal and external traffic (on OCP/OKD).

+In an OpenShift cluster (OCP/OKD), secure communications is expected between system level pods and application level pods within the cluster (in other words east-west traffic in the control plane, system plane and data plane).
+In addition, secure communication is expected for traffic that ingress into the cluster from external clients as well as egressing from the cluster to external entities.
+This RFE proposes to have all the HyperConverged Kubevirt components comply with Cluster-wide cryptographic policies on OpenShift (OCP/OKD) that provide a convenient way to ensure that OpenShift system pods and application pods can use cryptographic libraries that do not allow known insecure protocols, ciphers, or algorithms.

 ### Goals

 1. Describe how a configuration of a TLS security profile for OCP/OKD control plane will be propagated to all the Hyperconverged Kubevirt control plane components, using existing OCP/OKD API.